 DCF supported the expansion of the Regional Training Partnership model and by 2003 all 72 counties and 11 Wisconsin tribes were a part of regional training partnerships.
 Aside from NEW Partnership at UW-Green Bay, the other training partnerships are: Western Wisconsin Partnership at UW-River Falls, Southern Child Welfare Training Partnership at UW-Madison, Milwaukee Child Welfare Partnership for Professional Development at UW-Milwaukee, and the Intertribal Child Welfare Training Partnership at UW-River Falls.

-The Wisconsin Child Welfare Professional Development Executive Committee is the body that coordinates and integrates the work of the five regional training partnerships with each other and DCF.
-It is comprised of county representatives appointed by the Wisconsin County Human Services Association (WCHSA), tribal representatives, DCF personnel, each training partnership’s Director, and a representative from one of the three Universities that have Title IV-E stipend programs for social work students.
+The Wisconsin Child Welfare Professional Development System Executive Committee is the body that coordinates and integrates the work of the five regional training partnerships with each other, PDS Central, and DCF.
+It is comprised of county representatives appointed by the Wisconsin County Human Services Association (WCHSA), tribal representatives, DCF personnel, each training partnership’s Director, the PDS Central Director, and a representative from one of the three Universities that have Title IV-E stipend programs for social work students.

 At present, 26 counties in Northeastern Wisconsin form the NEW Partnership for Children and Families.
-The NEW Partnership continues to receive an annual state Title IV-E Child Welfare Training Contract from DCF.
-The Social Work Program at UW-Green Bay has a separate state Title IV-E Child Welfare Training Contract with DCF for the purpose of providing stipends to BSW and MSW students who are interested in a career in public child welfare.
-Despite having separate contracts, the NEW Partnership and the Social Work Program work closely together to prepare (through education) and support (through training) public child welfare staff in northeastern Wisconsin.
+The NEW Partnership continues to receive an annual state Child Welfare Training Contract.
+The Social Work Professional Program at UW-Green Bay has a separate state Child Welfare Training Contract with DCF for the purpose of providing stipends to BSW and MSW students who are interested in a career in public child welfare.
+Despite having separate contracts, the NEW Partnership and the Social Work Professional Program work closely together to prepare (through education) and support (through training) public child welfare staff in northeastern Wisconsin.

 Operation of the Partnership: At present the NEW Partnership staff includes a director, training manager, foster parent training manager, two trainer / development specialists, program manager, program assistant, financial specialist, and student office assistants.

-Fiscal Resources that Support NEW Partnership:The NEW Partnership for Children and Families is supported by a mixture of funding sources, including Federal Title IV-E funds, state funds provided by the Wisconsin Department of Children and Families (DCF) and UW-Green Bay, county funds provided by each of the 26 county agencies that are part of the NEW Partnership region, and in-kind resources provided by the county agencies, UW-Green Bay, and DCF.
+Fiscal Resources that Support NEW Partnership:The NEW Partnership for Children and Families is supported by a mixture of funding sources, including Federal Title IV-E pass-through funds and state funds provided by the Wisconsin Department of Children and Families (DCF), state funds provided by the UW-Green Bay, county funds provided by each of the 26 county agencies that are part of the NEW Partnership region, and in-kind resources provided by the county agencies, UW-Green Bay, and DCF.

 - Foster Parents